WISE Lab

 Targeted toward Wearable and Implantable Systems Engineering

-Recent Highlighted Works:
+Highlighted Works:

-March 2023: The vision for IoB is Explained in this Annual Review of Biomedical Engineering (2023 Impact Factor: 11.324) Article, where the challenges and opportunities in this research area are articulated, in terms of sensing, processing, communication, powering and security of IoB nodes.
+March 2023: The future vision for IoB is Explained in this Annual Review of Biomedical Engineering (2023 Impact Factor: 11.324) Article, where the challenges and opportunities in this research area are articulated, in terms of sensing, processing, communication, powering and security of IoB nodes.
 The specific use-cases of Human-Body Communication (HBC) are also explained for IoB, as a differentiating factor from Wireless Body-Area Network (WBAN).

 Specific Research Directions: